A steak on a white plate in a restaurant A steak on a white plate in a restaurant

 East meets West meets your mouth

-One of London's many fantastic Chinese restaurants, Shikumen serves a range of authentic dishes blending eastern and western culinary traditions, just like the titular “stone gate” housing in Shanghai that combines Chinese and Western structural styles.
-Using British produce, Chinese sauces and garnishes to craft flavourful dishes, the restaurant is an atmospheric, intimate venue that's ideal for any occasion, whether you're there for a group dinner, a one-on-one date, or anything in between.
+One of London's many fantastic Chinese restaurants, Shikumen serves a range of authentic dishes blending Eastern and Western culinary traditions, just like the titular “stone gate” housing in Shanghai that combines Chinese and Western structural styles.
+Using British produce, Chinese sauces, and garnishes to craft flavourful dishes, the fully accessible London restaurant is an atmospheric, intimate venue that's ideal for any occasion.

 Le Pont de la Tour